Estimation of subgraph density in noisy networks: Numerical illustration

-Tables \ref{tab1} and \ref{tab2} report the simulation results, in which we replicate 500 times for each setting.
+To assess the performance of the estimation procedure, we replicate the simulation 500 times for each setting.
+The results are reported in Tables \ref{tab1} and \ref{tab2}.
 As the densities for two-stars and triangles are very small (i.e. smaller than $10^{-2}$), we report the estimates for the counts $N_{2*}$ and $N_{\triangle}$ instead.
 The mean absolute errors (MAE) for the point estimates for the error rates $\alpha, \beta$, the edge density $\delta$, the two-star count $N_{2*}$, the triangle count $N_{\triangle}$, and the clustering coefficient $\gamma$ are reported in Table \ref{tab1}.
 For example, MAE$(\hat \delta) = {1 \over 500} \sum_{i=1}^{500} |\delta_i - \delta|$, where $\delta_1, \ldots, \delta_{500}$ denote the estimated values in the 500 replications of simulation, and $\delta$ denotes the true value.
 When $p$ increases, the estimation errors for $\alpha, \beta, \delta$ and $\gamma$ decrease.
 Furthermore the errors with $\beta=0.2$ are always greater than those with $\beta=0.05$.
 This is due to greater (Type II) errors occurring in the observations $Y_{i,j}$.
 The estimation for the edge density $\delta$ is very accurate, and is more accurate than that for the clustering coefficient $\gamma$ which is a higher-order quantity, though $\gamma$ can be estimated accurately too especially when $p\ge 100$.
 Also noticeable are greater errors in estimating $\beta$ than those in estimating $\alpha$.
 For sparser networks (such as $\delta=0.1$ or 0.2), there are a comparatively smaller number of $A_{i,j}$ taking value 1, and, hence, the information on $\beta$ is less.
 Note that the estimation for $\beta$ improves when $\delta$ increases from 0.1 to 0.2.
 The MAE for the two-star count and the triangle count depend on the magnitudes of the counts themselves.
 Note that the relative MAE (i.e. MAE$(\widehat N_{2*})/N_{2*}$ or MAE$(\widehat N_{\triangle})/N_{\triangle}$) are small or very small.
 Indeed they decrease too when $p$ increases.

 The estimated 95\% confidence intervals for $\delta, N_{2*}, N_{\triangle}$ and $\gamma$ are reported in Table \ref{tab2}.
 The estimated coverage probabilities are indeed around 95\%.
 The interval estimation for the edge density $\delta$ is accurate as the average interval lengths are small, varying from 0.0602 when $p=30$ to 0.0072 when $p=200$.
 Note that the true value of $\delta$ is either 0.1 or 0.2.
 The confidence intervals for the clustering coefficient $\gamma$ tend to be conservative with the coverage probabilities ranging from 96.4\% to 99.9\%.
 Nevertheless, the average interval lengths are also small, especially for large $p$.
 For example, when $p=200$ and $\gamma=0.1935$, the average interval length is 0.0111 when $\beta=0.05$, or 0.0211 when $\beta=0.2$.